 - Create a function that receives the specific variant name for the product variant from your store.

-- Perform a string match to assess to see if the value matches a variable that you have created.
+- Perform a string match to assets to see if the value matches a variable that you have created.

 - If the values match, both the one-time and subscription options are displayed when selected by the customer.